Manufacturing & Production

 Over the last decade, TELEFUNKEN has perfected the art of CK12 production to be more consistent and reliable than original AKG capsules.
 The TELEFUNKEN CK12 was developed by reverse engineering several generations of original AKG CK12 back plate configurations and selecting what we found to have the best overall response and performance.
 The back plates are both precision machined and hand-sanded to extremely tight tolerances, and each membrane is tensioned and tuned by hand.
 Through ongoing development and extensive research, TELEFUNKEN capsule engineers have achieved a higher consistency than ever thought before, taking all the guesswork out of the previously backbreaking process of exact capsule matching.

-The ELA M 251 series and C12 both utilize the Swiss-made Haufe T14/1 transformer, the original manufacturer for TELEFUNKEN GmbH of Germany.
+The ELA M 251 series and C12 both utilize the German-made Haufe T14/1 transformer, the original manufacturer for TELEFUNKEN GmbH of Germany.
 The U47 and U48 feature a proprietary American-made BV8 transformer, built to the same technical specifications as the original.

 To complete the package, Diamond Series cables and power supplies are all hand-built in the TELEFUNKEN facility located in South Windsor, CT.
 Diamond Series cables feature original connector ends and high quality, quad-shielded tube microphone cable with superior RF rejection made in the USA by Accusound.